 - A lack of clarity.

-You’ve got to help people know what really matters, and what things they do matter most.
+You’ve got to help people know what really matters, and which things they do matter the most.
 And they can’t have three most important things – they have to know what is the MOST important.

-There is an amazing synergy that comes from a team, made up of people who know their roles, focus on one goal.
+There is an amazing synergy that comes from a team, made up of people who know their roles, focused on one goal.
 You’ve got to clarify both roles and goals.

 When you do that, you’ll shape a culture of leadership that will yield healthy growth.

 So What's Next?

 Feel like your church should be growing, but it's not?
 From someone who used to be a pastor and church planter, I know it can be frustrating.

 Ultimately, church growth is up to God.
 But are we doing everything we can to ensure our church is healthy?
 How do we overcome the barriers we feel are in front of us?